Southern Italy: Early 19th century

 Being a member of the House of Bourbon, King Ferdinand IV was a natural opponent of the French Revolution and Napoleon.
 In January 1799, Napoleon Bonaparte, in the name of the French Republic, captured Naples and proclaimed the Parthenopaean Republic, a French client state, as successor to the kingdom.
 King Ferdinand fled from Naples to Sicily until June of that year.
 In 1806, Bonaparte, by then French Emperor, again dethroned King Ferdinand and appointed his brother, Joseph Bonaparte, as King of Naples.
 In the Edict of Bayonne of 1808, Napoleon removed Joseph to Spain and appointed his brother-in-law, Joachim Murat, as King of the Two Sicilies, though this meant control only of the mainland portion of the kingdom.
 Throughout this Napoleonic interruption, King Ferdinand remained in Sicily, with Palermo as his capital.

 After Napoleon's defeat, King Ferdinand IV was restored by the Congress of Vienna of 1815 as Ferdinand I of the Two Sicilies.
 He established a concordat with the Papal States, which previously had a claim to the land.
-There were several rebellions on the island of Sicily against the King Ferdinand II, but the end of the kingdom was only brought about by the Expedition of the Thousand in 1860, led by Garibaldi, an icon of the Italian unification, with the support of the House of Savoy and their Kingdom of Sardinia with its economic, political and cultural powerhouse in Northern Italy.
+There were several rebellions on the island of Sicily against the King Ferdinand II, but the end of the kingdom was not brought about until the Expedition of the Thousand in 1860, led by Giuseppe Garibaldi, an icon of Italian Unification, with the support of the House of Savoy and its Kingdom of Sardinia with its economic, political and cultural powerhouse in Northern Italy.
 The expedition resulted in a striking series of defeats for the Sicilian armies against the growing troops of Garibaldi.
-After the capture of Palermo and Sicily, he disembarked in Calabria and moved towards Naples, while in the meantime the Piedmontese also invaded the Kingdom from the Marche.
-The last battles fought were that of the Volturnus in 1860 and the siege of Gaeta, where King Francis II had sought shelter, hoping for French help, which never came.
-The last towns to resist Garibaldi's expedition were Messina (which capitulated on 13 March 1861) and Civitella del Tronto (which capitulated on 20 March 1861).
-The Kingdom of the Two Sicilies was dissolved and annexed to the new Kingdom of Italy, founded in the same year.
+After the capture of Palermo and Sicily, he disembarked in Calabria and moved towards Naples, and in the meantime the Piedmontese also invaded the Kingdom from the Marche.
+The last battles fought were that of the Volturnus in 1860 and the siege of Gaeta, where King Francis II had sought shelter for help, which never came.

+The last towns to resist Garibaldi's expedition were Messina, which surrendered on 13 March 1861, and Civitella del Tronto, which surrendered on 20 March 1861.
+The Kingdom of the Two Sicilies was dissolved and annexed to the new Kingdom of Italy, which was founded in the same year.